canonical/launchpad-manual/docs/user/how-to/launchpadlib/using-launchpadlib.rst

 Get started with launchpadlib
 =============================

-.. include:: /includes/important_not_revised_help.rst

 This document shows how to use a Python client to read and write Launchpad's data using the launchpadlib library.
-It doesn't cover the HTTP requests and responses that go back and forth behind the scenes: for that, see :ref:`the "hacking" document <developing-the-launchpad-project>`.
+It doesn't cover the HTTP requests and responses that go back and forth behind the scenes: for that, see :ref:the `"hacking" document <developing-the-launchpad-project>`.
 This document also doesn't cover the full range of what's possible with Launchpad's web service: for that, see the
 `web service reference documentation <http://launchpad.net/+apidoc/>`_.
 Check